MMM-ATM/.github/README.md

 Ideally, the diff should reveal few to no differences in values.

-See the separate documentation [Test Driver](doc/TestDriver.md) for more information on `test/mmm.exe`.
+See the [Test Driver](doc/TestDriver.md) documentation for more information on `test/mmm.exe`.

 ## Plotting Instructions
 MMM output is given as a simple text spreadsheet, which can be interpreted using plotting tools such as gnuplot.
 The provided `plot.sh` script can be run from any directory containing an output file `output.dat` to produce plots of all input and output variables in that file.
 Please refer to the `plot.sh` script directly for more information on plotting with gnuplot.

 > [!WARNING]
 > If any errors are encountered using `plot.sh` on a Windows OS, make sure that this file is still using Unix line endings.
 This script will completely fail if the line endings get switched to the Windows format.

+An example usage of the plotting script can be found in the [Test Driver](doc/TestDriver.md) documentation.

 ## Linking Instructions